-Reduction in atmospheric nitrogen deposition since the reference period contributes overall more than the corresponding waterborne nitrogen reductions to the reduction in total nitrogen inputs to the Baltic Sea (Results table 2).
-For Gulf of Finland and Gulf of Riga there were no significant reductions in the total waterborne nitrogen inputs, and for Baltic Proper there was a significant increase in these inputs.
-Only for Bothnian Bay and Kattegat airborne reduction had a share that was lower than approximately 50% of the total reductions in nitrogen inputs, with shares of 31 and 44%, respectively.
+By 2022 the reduction in atmospheric nitrogen deposition since the reference period contributes overall more than the corresponding waterborne nitrogen reductions to the reduction in total nitrogen inputs to the Baltic Sea (Results table 4).
+For Baltic Proper, Gulf of Finland and Gulf of Riga there were no significant reductions in the total waterborne nitrogen inputs, and for Baltic Proper there was a significant increase in these inputs (with (% since the reference period).
+Only for Bothnian Bay and Kattegat airborne reduction had a share that was lower than 50% of the total reductions in nitrogen inputs, with shares of 35 and 45%, respectively.

-Results table 2.
-Significant reductions in airborne nitrogen deposition, waterborne and total nitrogen inputs (tons) in 2021, respectively, as compared with the reference period (1997-2003) for the Baltic Sea and basins of the Baltic Sea, and the airborne deposition share (%) of the reduction.
-100% = there was no significant reduction in waterborne nitrogen inputs.
+Results table 4.
+Significant reductions in airborne nitrogen deposition, waterborne and total nitrogen inputs (tons) in 2022, respectively, as compared with the reference period (1997-2003) for the Baltic Sea and basins of the Baltic Sea, and the airborne deposition share (%) of the reduction. "-" = no significant trend.
+100% = there was no significant reduction in waterborne nitrogen inputs or a significant increase (Baltic Proper).
 Remark: Significant reductions have been tested separately for airborne, waterborne, and total (airborne + waterborne) TN inputs, and therefore sums of significant reductions on airborne and waterborne inputs will not necessarily add up to the significant reduction of the total nitrogen inputs.
-Correspondingly, the airborne shares have been scaled according to the reduction on total nitrogen inputs.
+Correspondingly, the airborne shares have been scaled according to the reduction of total nitrogen inputs.